 }

-This configuration controls how the HubBox Tag interacts with your checkout's "Shipping address is the same as my billing address" checkbox.
-When a pickup point is selected, the shipping address is different from the customer's billing address, so this checkbox usually needs to be automatically unchecked and potentially hidden or disabled.
+Controls how the Tag interacts with your checkout's "Shipping address is the same as billing address" checkbox.
+When a pickup point is selected, the shipping address differs from the billing address, so this checkbox typically needs to be automatically unchecked.

 config: {